 1. Get a Starbucks card in your home country (if it participates in the global Starbucks program).

-2. Before leaving a country, simply pop into any Starbucks and ask them to reload your card with your coins.
+2. Before leaving a country, simply pop into any Starbucks and ask them to reload your card with the coins.

-3. The value added will automatically be converted to the currency of the card at no cost (market rate).
+3. The value added will automatically be converted to the currency of your card at no extra cost (market rate).

-4. You can then spend the money at any participating Starbucks worldwide.
+4. You can then spend the money at any participating Starbucks.

 Before choosing a restaurant/attraction, have a look at the local deal sites.
 In many cases, you can save tons of money with only a very small time investment.
-For example, about half the restaurants in China offer discounts on DianPing or MeiTuan.
-Most of the time it will not be substantial (10-20% off) but if you save that much every meal it can add up over time.
+For example, about half the restaurants in China offer discounts on DianPing and MeiTuan.
+Most of the time it will not be substantial (10-20% off) but if you save that much every time you eat out it will add up over time.
 The most popular sites are Groupon, Livingsocial, DianPing and MeiTuan.

 Never get money directly from banks / money changers or “shudder” Travelex.
-ATMs almost always offer the best rates and if you have a decent card you will not have to pay any fee (or very little).
+ATMs almost always offer the best rates and if you have a decent card you will not have to pay any fees (or very little).